nickeltea/tp/docs/UserGuide.md

 * `addT d/buy milk D/12-09-2022` will add the task "buy milk" with deadline 12 September 2022.

-### Removing Tasks: `deleteT`
+### Deleting a task: `deleteT`

 Removes the specified task from the task list.
-Throws an exception if task does not exist.
+Throws an exception if the specified task does not exist.

 Format: `deleteT INDEX`

+* Index of a task is its index number on the task list.

+* INDEX must be a positive integer more than 0.

 Example:

 * `deleteT 12` will delete the 12th task in the task list.

+* `findT book` followed by `deleteT 1` deletes the first result of the `findT` command.

 ### Marking task as done: `markT`